Skip to main content

 See full pricing details for more information.

-• QR codes: Expire after 5 minutes
+• Identify/Sign sessions: Expire after 5 minutes

 • API keys: Never expire (but can be revoked)